On the Complexity of Various Parameterizations of Common Induced Subgraph Isomorphism: Structural parameterization

 To find a solution for MCCIS, the algorithm described in the above proof enumerates all possible maximal common induced subgraphs in time $O^*((9k)^k 2^{k^2})$.
+The current bottleneck to improve it is when we try to match vertices of the vertex cover with vertices of the independent set.
+For the not connected version of the problem, a trivial argument can bound the size of the independent set (if this one is big, there is a trivial solution), which cannot be used for the connected version.
 As such, it can be used as an enumeration algorithm for MCIS.